plantoncloud/gitr/README.md

 **tl;dr** in short, gitr does this:

-if you are in iterm inside a subdirectory of a git repo, and you want to see the pull requests on that repo?
+You are in your terminal inside a subdirectory of a git repo, and you just pushed a commit.
+Now you want to see what your readme looks like on the web page of the repo, or you want to see if the pipeline has been triggered for this commit.

 *before gitr:*